LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Evaluation

 \subsection{RQ2: Latent Space Analysis}

-In Section~\ref{subsec:RQ1eval}, we quantitatively demonstrate that \sys{} enhances inference accuracy on $\privdata$ compared to SIDP, with \sysS{} consistently outperforming the \sysR{} noise generation algorithms.
-We empirically demonstrate that ML models trained with \sysS{}---including ResNet-18 and MobileNetV2---achieve higher accuracies on $\privdata$ and $\valdata$ than with \sysR{}.
-However, it is less apparent why \sysS{} is better than \sysR{} qualitatively.
-We hypothesize that the synthetic data points generated by \sysS{} are closer to the distribution of the original data points from target classes compared to \sysR{}, enabling more effective knowledge transfer about how $\teacher$ classifies points in the latent space, including potentially better extraction of the decision boundaries.
-To evaluate our hypothesis, we plot and analyze the latent space of $\inferdata$.
-To replicate our framework in latent space, we first train a variational auto-encoder (VAE) on the data samples with $\epsilon$-LDP noise from three random classes of the datasets.
-We pick $\epsilon$ values of 2.0 for Fashion-MNIST and SVHN, and 7.0 for PathMNIST.
-Other hyperparameter choices are discussed in Appendix~\ref{app:hyperparameters}.
-Our training objective is to visualize three distinct clusters representing the original noise-free data samples corresponding to the three target classes.
-To achieve this, we replace the conventional reconstruction loss with the triplet margin loss.
-Using the trained VAE model, we further generate and visualize two additional clusters: noisy samples produced by \sysS{} based on two of the three classes, and noisy samples produced by \sysR{} based on one class.
-We then compute the Euclidean distances from these noisy clusters (\ie~\sysR{} and \sysS{}) to the clean class clusters.
-This analysis allows us to evaluate whether \sysS{} offers a learning advantage over \sysR{}, particularly through the perspective of the latent space representation.
+Section~\ref{subsec:RQ1eval} shows that \sys{} improves accuracy on $\privdata$ over SIDP, with \sysS{} consistently outperforming \sysR{}.
+We hypothesize that \sysS{} is more effective because superimposition produces augmented samples that better preserve the target-class structure, yielding more informative data for knowledge transfer.
+To examine this, we analyze the latent space of $\inferdata$ by training a VAE on $\epsilon$-LDP-noised samples from three randomly selected classes, using $\epsilon=2.0$ for Fashion-MNIST and SVHN and $\epsilon=7.0$ for PathMNIST.
+To obtain separable class clusters, we replace the conventional reconstruction loss with the triplet margin loss.
+With the trained VAE, we visualize two additional noisy clusters: one generated by \sysS{} from two target classes and one generated by \sysR{} from a single class.
+We then compute the Euclidean distances between these noisy clusters and the original clusters to assess whether \sysS{} provides a latent-space learning advantage over \sysR{}.